Barcelona City Guide

 Plane: Barcelona has one international airport, called Barcelona-El Prat Airport, located 17 kilometers from the city center and it will take you around 50 minutes to get there.
 For more information about Barcelona-El Prat Airport check out our Airpot Bus Barcelona blog.

 Bus: Barcelona has two central bus stations, Barcelona-Sants Bus Terminal and Barcelona Nord Bus terminal, so make sure to check which one you need to reach.
+It is also very easy to travel to other cities from Barcelona, due to its good connection.

 Train: Main railway station of Barcelona is Barcelona Sants, which is located around 4 kilometers from the city center, from where you can reach various parts of Spain.
 For information about routes, arrivals, departures and prices check the website of Spanish rail.